What is a hair toner?

 They are typically very fast acting and can be washed off as soon as you get the toning result you are looking for.

-We like this because it allows you as a stylist to work fast and you do need to work fast when you are toning to give the whole head as equal a processing time as possible.
+And you do need to work fast when you are toning to give the whole head as equal a processing time as possible.

 And here is what a hair color does: